Noddyoficial/MiniMeshT/README.md

 I encourage you to use this as a basis for your own client, if you like myself also don't feel like depending on the official libraries and protos.

 All you really need are these files, which are 1194 lines of code as of writing (2025-09-22).
-Note this includes the proto library `pb.py`, and proto schema definitions embedded in `mesht_device.py`!
+Note this includes the proto library `pb.py`, and proto schema definitions embedded in `mesht_device.py` (around 100 lines)!

  * mesht_device.py
  * transport_ble.py